Last Updated on: 29th May 2023, 08:27 am

-It’s not unusual for your sun conure’s beak to change color, but it could indicate that something’s wrong.
-Things that cause parrot beaks to develop discoloration include:
+It’s not unusual for a sun conure’s beak to change color, but it could indicate something’s amiss.
+Things that cause sun conures beaks to become discolored include:

-If you notice your sun conure’s beak turning white, don’t panic.
-Sloughing is one of the most common reasons for beak color changes and happens when the old, dead layers shed, exposing a layer of white beak underneath.
+Sloughing is among the most common reasons for beak color changes, which happens when old, dead layers shed, exposing a layer of white beak underneath.

-Conures suffer from flaky beaks more so than all other species, so you’ll experience this with your sun conure frequently throughout its life.
-Your parrot will remove these layers with the blunt objects available to it.
+Conures have more flaky beaks than other species, so you’ll experience this with a sun conure frequently.
+A parrot will remove these layers by rubbing its beaks against abrasive objects.

-Metabolic diseases often cause beak problems.
-In particular, fatty liver disease (hepatic lipidosis) causes the beak to grow faster than it should.
-It also becomes misshapen and soft, making it almost impossible for the parrot to eat and drink properly.
+Fatty liver disease (hepatic lipidosis) causes the beak to grow faster than it should.
+It also becomes misshapen and soft, making it almost impossible to eat and drink.

-One of the most common beak diseases affecting sun conures is psittacine beak and feather disease (PBFD), which is caused by a small virus called Circovirus.
-According to the European College Avian Medicine and Surgery, the virus is responsible for the abnormal growth and degeneration of the beak’s epidermis and stratum corneum.
+According to the European College of Avian Medicine and Surgery, PBFD is responsible for the abnormal growth and degeneration of the beak’s epidermis and stratum corneum.

-Fungal infections can affect your sun conure’s beak, making it appear discolored and sore.
-Candida is normal in a parrot’s digestive system as it keeps it working properly, but too much can cause beak issues.
+Fungal infections can affect a sun conure’s beak, making it appear discolored.
+Candida is normal in a parrot’s digestive system, but too much can cause beak issues.

-If your parrot develops a fungal infection, a white crust is likely to appear around the beak where the yeast has overgrown.
-The most common causes for it include:
+If a sun conure develops a fungal infection, a white crust will appear around the beak where the yeast has overgrown.
+The most common causes of fungal infections include the following:

 Peeling Beak Syndrome

-Peeling beak syndrome is common among all parrots, including sun conures.
-It’s completely normal, but because the beak starts flaking away, some owners worry that it’s the sign of a health problem.
+Peeling beak syndrome is common among sun conures.
+It’s normal, but because the beak starts flaking away, owners grow concerned that it signifies a health problem.

 Lack of Maintenance

-Conures commonly look after their beaks by rubbing and grinding them against perches, cage bars, and specific beak maintenance items.
-If they stop doing this, their beaks are at risk of becoming too long and sharp.
+Conures care for their beaks by rubbing and grinding them against perches, cage bars, and beak maintenance items.
+If they stop doing so, their beaks become too long and sharp.

 How To Keep Your Sun Conure’s Beak Healthy

-As mentioned, a sun conure’s beak is essential and one of its most valuable tools.
-Without a properly functioning beak, sun conures are at risk of starvation and dehydration and are vulnerable to predators in the wild.
+A sun conure’s beak is among its most valuable tools.
+Without a well-functioning beak, sun conures risk starvation, dehydration, and predation.

-Because malnutrition is one of the leading causes of sun conure beak problems, improving their diet is one of the best ways to keep them healthy.
-The optimum diet for a sun conure should consist of:
+As malnutrition is among the leading causes of sun conure beak problems, improving their diet is one of the best ways to keep them healthy.
+The diet for a sun conure should consist of the following:

-Improving your sun conure’s overall diet will keep the keratin strong, preventing some of the most common beak problems, such as peeling, cracking, and injuries.
+Improving a sun conure’s diet prevents beak problems, like peeling, cracking, and injuries.

 Will A Cracked Beak Heal Itself?

-It’s relatively common for parrot beaks to become cracked and chipped.
-Minor injuries, trauma, diet, and age are all factors that can contribute to a sun conure’s beak becoming mildly damaged.
+It’s common for parrots’ beaks to become cracked and chipped.
+Minor injuries, trauma, diet, and age contribute to a sun conure’s beak becoming slightly damaged.

-Thankfully, parrots can regrow their beaks to some extent, as long as the beak’s still in one piece.
-Because the beak’s made of bones and keratin, it heals in the same way.
-But in order to do so, the cracked parts must be in contact with each other and remain in one piece so that the beak can seal itself back together.
+As the beak’s made of bone and keratin, it heals.
+To do so, the cracked parts must be in contact with each other and remain in one piece.

-- Large pieces of the parrot’s beak break off
+- Large pieces of the beak break off.

-If the crack is too significant, the parrot’s body won’t be able to heal itself.
-Similarly, the nerves, blood vessels, and other vital components are likely to be too damaged for nature to take over.
-As a result, the parrot will require surgery and possible rehabilitation.
+If the crack is too significant, the body won’t be able to heal itself.
+Similarly, the nerves and blood vessels are likely too damaged for nature to take over.
+If so, the parrot will require surgery and rehabilitation.

 Can You Trim A Conure’s Beak?

-However, instead of trimming the beak, the vet will file it down using a special tool that removes the beak’s excess layers.
-This mimics the natural exfoliation process and prevents further discomfort.
+Instead of trimming the beak, a vet will file it down using a special tool that removes its excess layers.
+This process mimics the natural exfoliation process.